Hexlet/hexletguides.github.io/pages/about.md

 ---
 layout: page
-title: О проекте
+title: About
 permalink: "about/"
 # image: assets/images/screenshot.png
 ---

-Hexlet Guides - open source project created and supported Hexlet's community.
+Hexlet Guides is an open source project created and supported by Hexlet's community.
 Join to our community, publish new guides, help with editing.